Business continuity planning

 And it’s not just a total power outage, a power surge (a spike) or a power dip (a brownout) can have the same devastating effect on IT systems and other sophisticated electronics.

 Of course, the biggest cost is the impact this may have on your customers.
 Without telephones, computers and the customer and product data they hold, your customer service levels will nose dive.
 The commercial impact could be enormous.

 With this in mind, it’s easy to see why Standby Power is a proactive and cost-effective investment.

-We provide a complete UPS solution from site surveys, installation, preventative maintenance, regular heath checks and remote monitoring of your backup power devices.
+We provide a complete UPS solution from site surveys, installation, preventative maintenance, regular health checks and remote monitoring of your backup power devices.
 UPS Systems is independent of any manufacturer and we will work with you to select the most appropriate solutions available in the marketplace, ensuring that your Standby Power mirrors your business needs.

 Disruption to electrical power quality takes many forms, from complete outage to power surges and spikes, brownouts, switching transients or harmonic distortions.
 Your critical business systems may react in varying ways to these different power conditions, you can learn more here.

 If your mains power goes off, you’ll need a UPS to provide stored power for short runtimes.
 A UPS will maintain power by switching instantaneously to batteries in the event of a mains failure or even just a dip in power (a brownout).